accelio/NBDX/README.md

 4. HOWTO
 ========

-The following example creates block device vs. remote raio server using Accelio transport services.
+The following example creates block device vs. remote xnbd server using Accelio transport services.

-	1. raio server steps:
+	1. xnbd server steps:
 		- create a file that would be exposed as a block device to xnbd client at <device_path>
-		- run ./raio_server <server_ip> <port>
+		- run ./xnbd_server <server_ip> <port>

 	2. xnbd client steps:
 		$ modprobe xnbd